‘Clear signal’: Thai PM Anutin says Bhumjaithai won most seats in election, open to working with other parties

 The overall result is a huge blow for the youth-linked party.

-At the last polls, much of the country was awash in an orange progressive wave led by rookie politician and leader of the Move Forward Party Pita Limjareonjat.
+At the last polls, much of the country was awash in an orange progressive wave led by rookie politician and leader of the Move Forward Party Pita Limjaroenrat.

 Pita has since been sidelined and banned from politics for a decade.